bparanj/crystal/innovation/shred/step2.md

 sudo ufw status verbose
 ```

-This will display all the active rules, including the ones we just added.
+This will display all the active rules,  the ones we just added.

 Additional notes:
 - These rules assume that DNS resolution is working correctly for the specified domain names.
 If you're having issues, you might need to allow outgoing DNS traffic (port 53 UDP/TCP) as well.